 Our second strategy focuses on a natural experiment created by a major reduction in FHA caps, which occurred when temporary measures put in place during the global financial crisis were rolled back in 2014.
-This unforseen policy reversal caused down payment requirements to increase sharply in many high-cost areas, while access to leverage was effectively unchanged in low-cost areas.
+This unforeseen policy reversal caused down payment requirements to increase sharply in many high-cost areas, while access to leverage was effectively unchanged in low-cost areas.
 Difference-in-differences estimates indicate sizable impacts on home buying and location choices.
 After losing access to high leverage mortgages, the share of new mortgage originations to Black borrowers in affected areas dropped by roughly 8 percent.
 These prospective borrowers did not switch to the rental market, leading to a decline in the overall Black population.
-We show that high-cost areas provide better income prospects and test scores, therefore indicating that tighter leverage constraints disproportionately impact access to opportunity for Black house-holds.
+We show that high-cost areas provide better income prospects and test scores, highlighting the disproportionate impact of tighter leverage constraints on access to opportunity for Black households.